Associate of Applied Science Degree Program - 98 Quarter Credit Hours

 Program Length: The Medical Laboratory Technology-AAS program is 84 weeks in length and 1,475 clock hours.

-Program Delivery: The Medical Laboratory Technology-AAS program is offered in residential or a combination of residential and distance learning instructional delivery formats.
+Program Delivery: The Medical Laboratory Technology-AAS program is offered in residential or blended instructional delivery formats.